Best Credit Cards for Bad Credit

 ❌️ High-interest rates: you need to be careful of the interest rates on your cards.
 Many cards offer interest-free periods, but you must have a watchful eye for when these periods end.

-A credit builder card works like a regular credit; however, they come with a lower credit limit and high-interest rates.
-They're great if you've got a poor credit score or no credit score at all.
+A credit builder card works like a regular credit card but they usually have a lower credit limit and higher-interest rates.
+They're great if you've got a poor credit score or no credit score at all but if you can't clear the card they can be expensive.

-If you're high-risk with a low score, you'll find that if any credit card companies offer you their products, they'll come with much higher representative annual percentage rates (APRs).
+It is also worth remembering that if you're a high-risk borrower with a low credit score, you'll find that if any credit card companies offer you their products, they'll come with much interest rates.

 Advantages:

-✔️ Purchase protection: card purchases over £100 are covered under the Consumer Credit Act.
+✔️ Purchase protection: card purchases over £100 and under £30,000 are covered under the Consumer Credit Act

 Disadvantages:

-• Customer service: if any issues occur, the credit card provider must have strong customer service that you can easily reach.
+- Customer service: if any issues occur, the credit card provider must be easy to reach

-• Eligibility: it's not guaranteed you'll be accepted for every credit builder card you apply for, but we've found great ones for people with a poor credit record.
+- Eligibility: it's not guaranteed you'll be accepted for every credit builder card you apply for, but we've found options for people with a poor credit record

 You can: